 The municipality collect an average of 80% of revenue across the municipality however the challenge has always been the collection of historical debts.
-Debt collector has currently been appointed to deal with the situation.
+The municipality will develop revenue enhacement strategy in 2022/2023 with the assistance of DBSA.
 The municipality has positive liquidity ratio which means the municipality is able to honour its obligation in a period of 90 days without the challenge.